robertschneiderman/tabs-overflow/README.md

 Repeatedly turning the extension on and off within the same browser session can cause the user to lose some tabs.
 As there is rarely a reason to do this, we advise avoiding doing so until the bug can be found.

+## Feedback

+Feedback is greatly appreciated.
+If you encounter any bugs or feel that the project may benefit from a different design or feature, please feel free to contact the authors at **emails**, or create an **issue**.